tsdat/tsdat/docs/source/tutorials/data_ingest.rst

       classname: tsdat.io.handlers.CSVHandler
 |

-12. Finally "pipeline.py" is the last "get pipeline to working mode" "TODO" we should finish setting up here.
+12. Finally "pipeline.py" is the last get-pipeline-to-working mode TODO we should finish setting up here.
 As mentioned previously, it contains a series of hook functions that can be used along the pipeline for further data organization.

 .. figure:: global_marine_data/intro20.png
     :alt:
-|

 We shall set up "hook_plot_dataset", which plots the processed data and save the figures in the storage/ancillary folder.
-To keep things simple, only the pressure data is plotted here, but it's easy to switch or add variables to this code template as desired:
+To keep things simple, only the pressure data is plotted here, but feel free to edit this code as
+desired:

 .. code-block:: python
   :linenos: